-Compound Bow Cost in Florida — What You'll Actually Pay
+Compound Bow Cost in Florida.
+What You'll Actually Pay

 If you're shopping for a compound bow in Florida, the prices online are misleading.
-The bow itself is rarely what you actually leave the shop with — you also need a sight, arrow rest, quiver, release aid, arrows, broadheads or field points, and sometimes a stabilizer.
+The bow itself is rarely what you actually leave the shop with.
+You also need a sight, arrow rest, quiver, release aid, arrows, broadheads or field points, and sometimes a stabilizer.
 Most shops quote the bare bow; few quote the turn-key cost.

 This page breaks down what compound bows actually cost across four price tiers, what you get at each tier, and what the real out-the-door price looks like for a setup that's actually shootable on day one.